dpwiese/flying-notes-vitepress/docs/src/aircraft/learjet-45/systems.md

 * After landing the FMS shows a landing page with info
   * Take a picture of it
   * Once you navigate off the screen cannot get info back

+## Weather Radar

+* Primus 660 Radar
+* Use RCT on always -- shadow where radar can't see
+* Use TGT always also
+* Default leave Radar in "SBY" mode
+* Tilt 2-3 degrees is good starting point
+* Large yellow band in the back is us looking at the ground
+* 120 deg 4 seconds vs 60 deg per 3 seconds with "SECT" button on Primus 660 radar panel
+* Leave GAIN pushed in for auto gain

+## TCAS

+* Normal / Above / Below modes
+* On RMU TCAS make sure set to AUTO
+* On RMU set REL altitude for targets
+* Pitch in the green, stay out of the red
+* ALWAYS COMPLY WITH RA
+  * Systems are talking to each other between two planes
+  * When in TA only mode it tells the other plane we can't respond to RAs